Financial support - full time and apprenticeships

 The following are available, subject to eligibility, to full-time learners but applications from part-time learners will be considered.

-- Support with travel costs for those living more than two miles from their place of study
+- Support with travel costs for those living more than two miles away from the nearest College site that delivers their course

 - Additional support towards essential course equipment and uniforms